Annual Utah Rare Plant Meeting 2015

-This annual meeting is co-hosted with the Utah Native Plant Society, and is held at Red Butte Garden.
+This annual meeting is co-hosted with the Utah Native Plant Society, with assistance from the Garrett Herbarium at the Natural History Museum of Utah (NHMU).
 The meeting provides a forum where professionals and plant enthusiasts alike can gather to exchange critical information, concerns, and successes about Utah's rare plant species.
 Attendees frequently include federal and state agencies, non-profit organizations, private consultants, university researchers and students, and citizens.
-This event is open to the public.
+This event is open to the public, and will be held in the Swaner Forum at the Natural History Museum of Utah this year.
+We have moved the location of the meeting in order to accommodate a growing number of attendees this year, and we are looking forward to partnering with our neighbors at the NHMU to host this meeting just next door to Red Butte Garden.
+Please visit the Utah Rare Plant Meeting page for more information on registering for this event.

 Plants in the News